As you set your personal goals for the new year, consider looping in your children during these times of reflection.

 You can start the resolution process by setting a family meeting.
 Sit down with your kids and have a conversation about what resolutions are, field their interest in having a family resolution plan, and then work together to set some family goals and each child's personal goals.

-If ideas come up and you need further assistance in a particular area, seek help from the appropriate expert, such as your childs pediatrician, or get a referral to a more specialized program, like our Florida Hospitals Center for Child & Family Wellness, or a dietician, if necessary.
+If ideas come up and you need further assistance in a particular area, seek help from the appropriate expert, such as your child's pediatrician, or get a referral to a more specialized program, like our AdventHealth's Center for Child & Family Wellness, or a dietitian, if necessary.

 Its always a good idea to discuss your child's health goals with his or her pediatrician or family medicine physician because this person knows your child and can offer guidance and support on a clinical and personal level, advises Dr. Pratt.
 Sometimes discussing these health goals with other family members and caregivers is also very important to support you and your child in a positive manner.